‘What are NHS pay bands?’

-Outside of this context, banding isn’t applicable to NHS doctors.
-What are applicable is scales and thresholds.
+Outside of this context, banding isn’t applicable to NHS doctors, and instead the NHS uses scales and thresholds to determine salaries.

 Pay scales and basic salaries for NHS doctors

 NHS doctors have their own scales to determine pay based on their level.
 Junior doctors, consultants, and SAS doctors each have their own scale.
-It should be noted that the individual UK territories have their own scales too, so geography is also a determinate factor).
+It should be noted that the individual UK cities have their own scales too, so geography is also a determinate factor.

 Salaries for positions and levels are calculated by nodal pay points.
 These are worked out based on an average 40-hour workweek.
 They do not factor in overtime, unsociable hours, or any of the other extended duties which significantly increase your monthly payslip.

 All doctors pay scales in the NHS cover a vast range.
 This is also true of junior doctors.
 In the NHS, the ‘junior doctor’ title covers a wide range of experience levels.
 Some junior doctors are fresh out of medical training, others have years of clinical experience.